openfisca/openfisca-doc/en/contribute/guidelines.md

 - If the Pull Request depends on another opened Pull Request on another repository (like OpenFisca-Core/OpenFisca-France), the requirements should be updated in the dependent project via its `setup.py`.

 ### Merging a Pull Request

 Before allowing you to merge a PR, the continuous integration server (Travis) will ensure that:

 - The automated tests are passing (they are triggered automatically and result is visible from the Pull Request page).
 - The semantic version number has been updated.
-Check the [semantic versionning guidelines](semver.md) to know more about how to increment the version number respecting SemVer.
+Check the [semantic versionning guidelines](semver.md) to know more about how to increment the version number.
-- The `CHANGELOG.md` has been updated.
+- The [`CHANGELOG.md`](https://github.com/openfisca/openfisca-france/blob/master/CHANGELOG.md) has been updated.
 Make sure to briefly summarize your work, and to mention any non backward-compatible changes.